Frequently Asked Questions About the Smithsonian.com Photo Contest

 Yes.
 If appropriate, Smithsonian judges will change the category of your submission.
 This will not affect your eligibility to win.

-Photographs that have won other contests, either online or in print, are not eligible for submission.
-We define winning as having won a grand prize and having won 1st, 2nd or 3rd place overall.
+Photographs that have won other major photo contests, either online or in print, as determined by the Smithsonian, are not eligible for submission.
+If a photograph wins another major photo contest post submission, it is not eligible for a prize, but may still be recognized as an Editor's Pick or Photo of the Day.
+We define winning as having won a grand prize or 1st, 2nd or 3rd place overall.

 What rights to my photograph do I retain?